solodev/cloud-documentation/src/infrastructure/Infrastructure Overview/index.md

 # Infrastructure Overview

 Infrastructure is the core of your builds and is divided into two main groups: Infrastructure and Settings.
-From the infrastructure overview page, you get a high-level overview of your containers and deployments and also access to your settings.
+From the Infrastructure Overview page, you get a high-level overview of your containers and deployments and also access to your settings.

 <img src="../../../images/infrastructure.jpg" alt="infrastructure" style="width: 100%; display: block"></a>